Common Questions About Eating Disorder Treatment

 - The office is easily accessible to clients in Potomac, North Potomac, Bethesda, Germantown, Olney, Gaithersburg, Silver Spring, and Montgomery County, Maryland.

-- We also provide online/virtual therapy in these states: Maryland, Virginia, Florida, New York, and California.
+- We also provide online/virtual therapy in these states: Maryland, Virginia, Washington, D.C., Pennsylvania, Florida, and California.